Silica gel: Preparation

 An aqueous solution of sodium silicate is acidified to produce a gelatinous precipitate that is washed, then dehydrated to produce colorless silica gel.
 When a visible indication of the moisture content of the silica gel is required, ammonium tetrachlorocobaltate(II) (NH4)2[CoCl4] or cobalt(II) chloride CoCl2 is added.
 This will cause the gel to be blue when dry and pink when hydrated.
-Due to link between the cancer and cobalt chloride, it has been forbidden in Europe for use in silica gel.
+Due to a link between the cobalt chloride and cancer, it has been forbidden in Europe for use in silica gel.
 An alternative indicator is methyl violet which is orange when dry and green when hydrated.